Donemessedup/FetchRewardsProject/README.md

 # FetchRewardsProject
 Hey Fetch Rewards, I'm Aaron Miller.
 I'm a recent graduate from Gonzaga with a Bachelors in Computer Science looking for my first job in the Computer Science field.
 I have some experience working with machine learning from a Data Science Algorithms course I took Senior year and would love to expand on that knowledge and learn how to apply it in the real world.

+I have experience working in a software development team from my senior project where I worked in a team of three others to create a web application for a company called Medcurity.
+We spent 9 months working directly with Medcurity to create a web application for teaching HIPAA principles to healthcare employees through a gamified learning environment.
+Throughout that process, I learned how to work in an agile work environment and meet deadlines which are skills that I believe would help me fit in quickly at Fetch.
+### Application
+For the assignment, I have a Flask web service that has a home page with a form to fill in variables like the number of rows and columns and the X and Y coordinates for the corner points.
+After hitting the submit button, the web service will call functions defined in my utils.py file to find all of the equidistant points based on the variables given.
+Fianlly, it will create a POST request and redirect to a page that displays a 2D array organized by row.
 ### Docker Container
 I've attached a Dockerfile to the repo, but if that doesn't work than you can pull the container I used from docker hub using "docker pull continuumio/anaconda3:2021.11".
 If you have any issues let me know.